Daffney: World Championship Wrestling (1999–2001)

 In November 1999, Spruill responded to a World Championship Wrestling (WCW) contest looking to acquire new talent and was hired.
 In WCW, under the ring name Daffney, she portrayed the deranged and besotted girlfriend of David Flair and managed him and Crowbar.
 One of Daffney's hallmarks was a piercing scream when she was lurking at ringside.
 The gimmick was based in part on Juliette Lewis' character in the film Natural Born Killers.
 Spruill also cited Harley Quinn as the original inspiration for the character.
 Spruill's first appearance was on the December 6 episode of Nitro, when she was shown sitting on her bed and chanting Flair's name.

 On May 8, 2000, Daffney was appointed by Vince Russo to wrestle Miss Elizabeth in her first wrestling match.
 On May 15, Daffney and Crowbar defeated WCW World Cruiserweight Champion Chris Candido and his girlfriend Tammy Lynn Sytch in a mixed tag team match where Candido's cruiserweight title was on the line.
-Daffney scored the pin on Tammy to make she and Crowbar the co-champions.
+Daffney scored the pin on Tammy to make her and Crowbar the co-champions.
 The following week on the May 22 episode of Nitro, Crowbar and Daffney faced one another to determine the undisputed World Cruiserweight Champion.
 Crowbar held back during the match, but still dominated the smaller Daffney.
 After Candido entered the ring and hit Crowbar with a reverse piledriver, Spruill inadvertently pinned him while trying to revive him and thus became the second woman ever to hold the Cruiserweight Championship.
 Her reign lasted until June 7 when Lieutenant Loco pinned Disco Inferno in a three-way title defense while Daffney was hurt following interference from Miss Hancock.
 Daffney went on to feud with Hancock, who had stolen the affections of Flair.
 Daffney defeated Hancock in the promotion's first ever Wedding Gown match after Hancock removed her own dress.
 Daffney then became solely the valet for Crowbar.
 She had a brief feud with Shane Douglas's valet, Torrie Wilson, but was sporadically used as a wrestler.

 Daffney's gimmicks included frequently changing hair color, t-shirts printed with bizarre slogans, and her loud screams, the latter which was the suggestion of head WCW writer Ed Ferrara.
 She was released by WCW on February 2, 2001, due to budget cutbacks.
 WCW itself was purchased by its rival, the World Wrestling Federation, a month later.